 Never question your colleagues or superior in public

 Keep in mind that this is a practice common in most Asian countries.
 Losing face causes someone to lose their reputation in public.
 Learn more tips and tricks about “saving face” here.

 Singaporean employees consider group harmony before making large decisions.
 You can expect your employees here to work as part of a group.
 Here, everyone puts in the hard work and reap the rewards together, as a team.

 Finding the Right Talents in Singapore

 Hiring the right talents in Singapore can be a tricky task for a new company.
 Outsourcing your hiring needs to a trusted recruiting firm such as BGC Group can help furnish your office with some of the best talents in the country.
-Learn more about the HR and recruitment services provided by BGC Group here.

 In addition, the BGC Group blog is filled with numerous HR related articles to help your organization get started in Singapore.
 Click here to browse through the BGC Group blog.